-The authors declare that all supporting data are available within the article and its online supplementary files.
+The authors declare that all supporting data are available within the article and in the Data Supplement.
 The study protocol was approved by the local ethics committees.
-The study was registered at clinicaltrials.gov (NCT03470636).
-All patients enrolled in the study provided written informed consent.
+The study was

-At each study site, patients with drug-refractory PAF, defined as failure or intolerance to at least one class I-III antiarrhythmic drug, aged 18-75 years, were enrolled.
+At each study site, patients with drug-refractory paroxysmal atrial fibrillation, defined as failure or intolerance to at least one class I to III antiarrhythmic drug, aged 18 to 75 years, were enrolled.

-Exclusion criteria included more than four cardioversions in the year prior to enrollment, documented left atrial thrombus, a left ventricular ejection fraction less than 30%, prior left atrial ablation for AF or atrial flutter, New York Heart Association class III or IV symptoms, myocardial infarction within the prior 60 days, unstable angina, any cardiac surgery in the prior 3 months, coronary artery bypass graft procedure in the prior 6 months, thromboembolic event in the prior 3 months, uncontrolled bleeding, active infection, atrial myxoma, severe pulmonary disease or gastrointestinal bleeding, a prior valvular cardiac surgical procedure, presence of an implanted cardioverter-defibrillator, women of childbearing potential who were pregnant, lactating or not using adequate birth control, and inability to be removed from AAD therapy.
+Exclusion criteria included >4 cardioversions in the year before enrollment, documented left atrial thrombus, a left ventricular ejection fraction <30%, prior left atrial ablation for atrial fibrillation (AF) or atrial flutter, New York Heart Association class III or IV symptoms, myocardial infarction within the prior 60 days, unstable angina, any cardiac surgery in the prior 3 months, coronary artery bypass graft procedure in the prior 6 months, thromboembolic event in the prior 3 months, uncontrolled bleeding, active infection, atrial myxoma, severe pulmonary disease or gastrointestinal bleeding, a prior valvular cardiac surgical procedure, presence of an implanted cardioverter-defibrillator, women of childbearing potential who were pregnant, lactating or not using adequate birth control, and inability to be removed from antiarrhythmic drug therapy.

-Study protocol
+Study Protocol

 The study was prospective, multi-center, and historically controlled.
-It was conducted at two study sites with ablation procedures performed by a total of four primary operators (two at each site).
-A maximum of seventy (70) participants were to be enrolled in this study with the goal of treating up to sixty (60) participants.
-This sample size allowed up to a 15% drop-out rate after enrollment and prior to treatment.
+It was conducted at 2 study sites with ablation procedures performed by a total of 4 primary operators (2 at each site).
+A maximum of 70 participants were to be enrolled in this study with the goal of treating up to 60 participants.
+This sample size allowed up to a 15% drop-out rate after enrollment and before treatment.

 The study was powered for the primary study hypothesis, which was to test whether ablation time with HeartLight X3 was less than ablation time with the currently available HeartLight System.
-A sample size of 60 treated participants yielded >80% power to demonstrate the ablation time for HeartLight X3 was less than the ablation time in the historical control assuming a 20 minute reduction in ablation time with equal variance using a standard deviation (SD) of 46.6.
-For the secondary acute endpoint of procedure time, 60 treated participants yielded >80% power to demonstrate the procedure time for HeartLight X3 was decreased over the procedure time in the historical control study assuming a 23 minute reduction in procedure time with equal variance (SD=52.8).
-For the secondary acute efficacy endpoint, 60 participants (conservatively estimated to yield 210 treated pulmonary veins) also had well above 80% power to demonstrate the percent of PVs isolated was not different than the rate of PVs isolated in the historical control study (97.7%) with a non-inferiority margin (NIM) of 10%.
-For the secondary acute safety endpoint, 60 treated participants yielded >80% power to demonstrate the rate of PAEs was not different than the rate of PAEs in the historical control study (5.3%) with a NIM of 10%.
+A sample size of 60 treated participants yielded >80% power to demonstrate the ablation time for HeartLight X3 was less than the ablation time in the historical control assuming a 20 minutes reduction in ablation time with equal variance using a SD of 46.6.
+For the secondary acute end point of procedure time, 60 treated participants yielded >80% power to demonstrate the procedure time for HeartLight X3 was decreased over the procedure time in the historical control study assuming a 23 minutes reduction in procedure time with equal variance (SD=52.8).
+For the secondary acute efficacy end point, 60 participants (conservatively estimated to yield 210 treated PVs) also had well above 80% power to demonstrate the percent of PVs isolated was not different than the rate of PVs isolated in the historical control study (97.7%) with a noninferiority margin of 10%.
+For the secondary acute safety end point, 60 treated participants yielded >80% power to demonstrate the rate of primary adverse events (AE) was not different than the rate of primary AE in the historical control study (5.3%) with a noninferiority margin of 10%.

-The study protocol design was near identical to the HeartLight IDE pivotal study with similar inclusion and exclusion criteria, endpoint definitions and follow-up schedules.
+The study protocol design was near identical to the HeartLight IDE pivotal study with similar inclusion and exclusion criteria, end point definitions and follow-up schedules.

 Following informed consent, participants underwent baseline evaluation and testing.
 Required assessments were medical history, physical exam, pregnancy test for females of childbearing potential, a 12-lead echocardiogram and a transthoracic echocardiogram.
-The study was monitored by an independent contract research organization and safety was reviewed by an independent Medical Monitor (experienced electrophysiologist).
+The study was monitored by an independent contract research organization, and safety was reviewed by an independent Medical Monitor (experienced electrophysiologist).

-Investigational device
+Investigational Device